 About Me

 Hi!
-I'm Eshaan, a rising sophomore at Harvard.
+I'm Eshaan, a sophomore at Harvard.
 I am a published author, poet, and filmmaker with over 150 bylines across a dozen outlets.
 As a passionate multimedia storyteller and community advocate, I strive to tell authentic, human stories through journalism, poetry, and documentary filmmaking.
 I have advanced wellness and the love of writing in my school and in the community by developing online platforms and facilitating in-person activities.
 I play the dhol, an Indian drum, and enjoy learning wherever, whenever, and with whatever I can.

 Featured Articles from a variety of publications